poult-lab/daily-word/english_words_ learning.md

 [noun]"a lesson or an exam in science or technology in which students have to do or make things, not just read or write about them"

+06.revisit  [ˌriːˈvɪzɪt]

+[verb] "to visit a place again, especially after a long period of time"

+[verb] It's an idea that may be worth revisiting at a later date. "to return to an idea or a subject and discuss it again"

 #### 2020/01/02.17